Davschall/OpenETU/README.md

 # Airsoft-ETrigger
 Just mucking about learning Arduino.
+Using this as a way to manage workflow between multiple computers.
-If Anyone is unlucky enough to stumble across this, I am a first year engineering student who loves embedded electronics.
+If Anyone is unfortunate enough to stumble across this, I am a first year engineering student who loves embedded electronics.
 Until I learn how to design circuits, I am using an arduino to have easy access to a microcontroller.
 Eventually I want to turn this into a board, with an atmel attiny85 at its heart.
 I want to create an open source fairly easy to make, low cost, airsoft ETrigger unit.